VishalKumar-12/Student-Result-Analysis/README.md

 # Student-Result-Analysis
-This project focuses on analyzing students’ academic performance using data analysis and visualization techniques.
+-This project focuses on analyzing students’ academic performance using data analysis and visualization techniques.
 By examining students’ scores in different subjects along with demographic factors, the project aims to identify patterns and trends that influence academic outcomes.

 ---